jaigarV/e-commerce-lab/README.md

-# e-commerce-lab
+# The real Swedish Amazon

-An Internet e-commerce site
+An Internet e-commerce site project to learn about databases